Apart from club sessions, courts may be booked in advance, click

 The tournament is once again run as a charity event as part of the national Charity One-Ball Competition.

-It has an optional entry fee that will this year be donated to MIND, the mental health charity.
+It has an optional entry fee that will this year be donated to the British Heart Foundation.
 A donation of at least £5 is suggested.
-This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national finals, this year in two venues on Saturday 7th May at Nottingham and Sunday 8th May at Surbiton.
-Further details can be found on the Croquet Association fixture list.
+This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national finals, this year again provisionally at two venues, on Sunday 5th May at Surbiton and Saturday 11th May at Nottingham.
+Follow the links for further details for each national final.